-On our final morning at an AirBNB in Frankfurt, Germany, my 4 cousins and I were preparing to walk to the train station.
+While traveling with cousins through Europe, our first stop was in Frankfurt, Germany.
+On our final morning at our AirBNB there, my four cousins and I were preparing to walk to the train station.
 Our flat was on the 4th floor of a building that had a tiny elevator in it.
 The elevator was not much larger than one, normal sized person.
 When we had arrived, the landlord showed us how to use the elevator to transport our bags up, while we walked up the stairs.
 We thought this was genius as it saved us from lugging everything up ourselves.

 So, when we went to leave that morning, we did the same thing.
 We put all of our bags into the lift and hit the button to send it down to the first floor.
 The only difference is that we had more bags this time since two of us had our luggage lost on the way there.

 Well, the lift had a weight limit and the extra bags put it over that limit.
 The lift alarmed and locked in place with the doors shut.
 Our bags were locked inside, it 7am, and our AirBNB owner lived on the other side of Frankfurt.

 Panic set in as we realized that we may not make our train to Paris.
 We tried all the normal troubleshooting techniques.
 You know, pushing buttons multiple times, attempting to pry the doors open, banging on the doors, etc. Shockingly none of these were effective.